deepfactor-io/appsec-village-pod-dc31/README.md

 Like many security topics, application security, and specifically security monitoring tools have a very broad surface area for discussion.
-Although this POD is sized for a 2 hour exercise, it would be easy to make that 20 hours or even 200 hours.
+Although this POD is sized for a 1 hour exercise, it would be easy to make that 10 hours or even 100 hours.
 This POD is intended to cover the basic subject matter;
-hopefully you will find the exercises interesting and choose to later emabark upon a self-guided mission to learn more.
+hopefully you will find the exercises interesting and choose to later embark upon a self-guided mission to learn more.

 Specifically, this POD is broken into several submodules: